 - Offer timely, impactful support programs for patient families navigating the LGS journey.

 It’s time to end the widespread suffering and devastation caused by LGS.
-We hope you will join us as we seek an end to the devastation and suffering caused by LGS.
+We hope you will join our family.
+Welcome to our community.

 Tracy Dixon-Salazar, PhD

 Mom of Savannah, an adult living with LGS

 When the LGS Foundation was founded in 2008, there was no community of support for families living with LGS.
 The founders had one goal — to improve the lives of those impacted by LGS.

 In the ensuing years, the fundraising and commitment of the LGS community have enabled the LGS Foundation to support fundamental research in the laboratory that has led to groundbreaking discoveries.
 By expanding our knowledge of the underlying biology of the disease, researchers have paved the way for creating new treatments.
 We have also grown our community of support to over 7,000 members and increased our family support programs to target the needs of our growing number of LGS families.